 When you want to search for particular traffic flows on a regular basis, you can save that filter and it appears under Favorites.
+You can save up to 100 filters.
 You can make changes to an existing favorite and save the modified query.
 Explorer also displays your ten most recent searches.
 In Explorer, you can also see the effect of currently configured and unprovisioned policies on the traffic that was observed in the past.